Reimagining CaRMS Online: A User-Centered Approach to Modernize the Medical Residency Experience

 Impact

-Although the project was still in development when I left CaRMS, the solutions I proposed set the stage for a much smoother user experience.
-The wireframes, mock-ups, and prototypes I created were well-received by stakeholders, giving the team a clear vision of the direction we needed to take.
-I’m proud that my work helped streamline key processes and improved the overall usability of the platform, making it more efficient for users when the final product is ready.
+Although the project was still in development when I left CaRMS, the solutions I proposed helped lay the foundation for a smoother user experience.
+The wireframes, mockups, and prototypes I delivered were well-received by stakeholders and gave the team a clear direction to move forward.
+I'm proud that my work helped streamline key workflows and improve the platform’s overall usability, setting it up for a more efficient and user-friendly launch.

 Learnings